Glossary term

 View official source

-This term matters when teams need to connect origin, custody, processing, movement, and status information across multiple actors and systems.
-It affects how records are structured, how claims are verified, and how investigations, withdrawals, or compliance checks can be supported later.
+Traceability matters when teams need to connect origin, custody, processing, movement, transformation, status, and evidence across multiple actors and systems.
+It affects how records are structured, how claims are verified, and how investigations, recalls, withdrawals, product-passport checks, or compliance reviews can be supported later.

 Minespider commentary